roman-tremmel/Worldalleles/README.md

 1. Start the app
 2. Choose in the sidebar on the left side your desired pharmacogene.
 3. Choose your allele of interest.
-4. The map shows the frequencies published on https://www.pharmgkb.org/page/pgxGeneRef
+4. The map shows the aggregated (median or weighted median) frequencies published on https://www.pharmgkb.org/page/pgxGeneRef
-5. Click on the blue button in the top left corner to change parameters e.g. world regions, colors or projections.
+5. Click on the blue button in the top left corner of the map to change parameters e.g. world regions, world projections or colors.
 6. Under the tab "Data" you find the allelic data as downloadable table.
-7. Raw data as well as method can be accessed via the tabs in the sidebar on the left.
+7. Raw data as well as method description also can be accessed via the tabs in the sidebar on the left.
 8. Limitation: Please be aware that the world frequency data is only as good as the data collected, reviewed and published from PharmGKB
    (see PMID:2299266 for further details)